DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Andrea_Miconi_def/index.markdown

 phenomenon with Hegel’s words: the ‘negation of negation’.

-I will stop here, as I have attempted, in a half serious way, to apply Friedrich Engel’s laws of dialectics to Google’s cultural system.[^41] *Serious*, because I think that current technological innovation does require a strong theoretical investigation rather than a merely quantitative analysis usually operated through crawlers (which, in a sort of vicious circle, provide a further legitimation of commercial software as the only valuable cultural platform, and so on). *Half* not *serious*, because I am not actually sure that the traditional forms of thought – such as Engel’s dialectics, or Bourdieu’s view of social practice – are the most suitable ones for the current needs of critical theory.
+I will stop here, as I have attempted, in a half serious way, to apply Friedrich Engels' laws of dialectics to Google’s cultural system.[^41] *Serious*, because I think that current technological innovation does require a strong theoretical investigation rather than a merely quantitative analysis usually operated through crawlers (which, in a sort of vicious circle, provide a further legitimation of commercial software as the only valuable cultural platform, and so on). *Half* not serious, because I am not actually sure that the traditional forms of thought – such as Engels' dialectics, or Bourdieu’s view of social practice – are the most suitable ones for the current needs of critical theory.